Traditional designs and wooden framed cabinets still the most popular style.

 Appliance Integration With creative cabinetry panels, appliances like refrigerators and dishwashers can be out of sight but not out of mind, blending in seamlessly with the cabinets in the rest of the kitchen.

 Reported by HGTV and Better Homes and Gardens magazine.

 At KMC, our two darkest stains make up 40% of our production and the NKBA reports dark finishes were the most specified type of finish.

-continues to be popular.
-At KMC, 30% of our cabinets built in 2011 were glazed and/or distressed.
+Glazing and distressing continues to be popular.
+At KMC, over 30% of our cabinets are glazed and/or distressed.
 According to HGTV, the aged look continues to grow in popularity.

 Painted cabinets, especially in white and softer earthtones, are re-emerging as a favorite.